 - ASHP Provides an In-depth Resource Center for COVID-19

 The current global pandemic reinforces the need for secure, refrigerated drug storage both in the hospital pharmacy and at point-of-care.
 Maintaining control and safety in decentralized drug storage is critical for efficient and effective patient care, especially in the midst of COVID-19.
-To learn more about integrated and secure, single line-item access for your high-risk and high-value refrigerated COVID-19 medications and download our article, head to the link below.
+To learn more about integrated and secure, single line-item access for your high-risk and high-value refrigerated COVID-19 medications, head to the link below.